NekomimiOwO/AinoCompanion/README.md

 ## Thanks

 A big thank you to GoblinKingShmee.
 I asked him via Discord, and he gave me permission to use his mod to load the model it adds to the game into my own mod.
+Again, a huge thank you to my friend(Woolfy) for spending countless hours with me compiling, opening the game, testing, failing, fixing, and testing again. implementing multiplayer simply wouldn't have been possible without him <3
+(So, be grateful to him too :<)

 ## Legal / Asset notice